apigee/consumer-data-standards-au/README.md

 4. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request.
 5. *add-response-headers-links-meta*: Includes in the response the mandated headers and  "meta" structure in the payload, including self links, pagination links, and pagination information, if applicable.
 6. *apply-traffic-thresholds*: Implements [traffic threshold requirements](https://consumerdatastandardsaustralia.github.io/standards/#traffic-thresholds) for the different types of API requests: public, customer present, and unattended.
 7. *collect-performance-slo*: Collects analytics information about the performance tier a request belongs to, and whether it meets its performance SLO.
+Also records type of token operations (for *customerCount* and *recipientCount* metrics)
 8. *validate-cdr-register-token*: Validates JWT Token included in requests to Admin API endpoints, as specified in Section [CDR Register calling Data Holders and Data Recipients](https://consumerdatastandardsaustralia.github.io/standards/#client-authentication) of the Standards

 There is an additional shared flow, *oidc-replace-auth-code-with-opaque-auth-code*, that implements logic reused in two different oidc endpoints